 RAJA/cmake directory and top-level

--C options.
-For example, to enable RAJA OpenMP functionality,
+command line when calling CMake.
+For example, to enable RAJA OpenMP

 Next, we summarize RAJA options and their defaults.